__________________________________________

 Central banks use may increase the money supply in an effort to prevent severe

-deflation.
-Companies and individuals are especially vulnerable to harm from deflation if
+eflation.
+Companies and individuals are especially vulnerable to harm from deflation

 the debtor may be unable to make payments when due.
 Falling interest rates can help